 Exchange / Exchange Wallet

-If you buy cryptocurrency, such as Bitcoin, on a site like Gemini, you can leave it there and Gemini will hold it for safekeeping.
-The potential drawback is that you don’t have full control over your cryptos, as you are trusting Gemini with them.
+If you buy cryptocurrency, such as Bitcoin, on a site like Kraken, you can leave it there and Kraken will hold it for safekeeping.
+The potential drawback is that you don’t have full control over your cryptos, as you are trusting Kraken with them.

 If you want more control over how you hold your cryptocurrency, you can store it in a private wallet.
 You will keep a set of cryptographic keys to unlock your coins.
 Your cryptographic keys can be your phone, computer, USB drive, or even a piece of paper that you keep in a safe deposit box.
 As a result, you have the ability to do whatever you want with them.